altercation/storage-gen/README.md

 A nice tool is the `--tree option` that would show you a structured preview of what your template will create

+## Choosing Drives and Partitions

+### You have three ways to select a specific drive or partition:

+1. Embed the information in the template 2.
+Include the information on the command line 3.
+Let the script prompt you

+### Embedding in a template

+See the `templates/specific-devices` template for this example.
+You can skip the reading in of the current environment with the following command:

+    storage-gen specific-devices --skip

+which will then create a script based **solely** on the drive and partition data embedded in the template file below

+    # this template is an example of specifying specific devices
+    # in the template itself. this is a convenient way to prepare
+    # a script on a system other than the target install platform
+    # by running storage-gen with the --skip option (to skip
+    # reading and using the live system environment)

+    drive --devpath /dev/sda
+        partition --partnum 2 --size 20G
+            filesystem --fstype btrfs --mountpoint /
+        partition --partnum 1 --size 200M --code ef00 --keep
+            filesystem --fstype fat --mountpoint /boot
+        partition --partnum 3
+            filesystem --fstype btrfs --mountpoint /home

+### Include the information on the command line

+You could use the same template as above and change the drive to /dev/sdb by simply including that on the command line:

+    storage-gen specific-devices --skip --drives /dev/sdb

+### Or you could include multiple drives for a template that had multiple drives:

+    storage-gen multi-drives --skip --drives /dev/sdb,/dev/sdc

+### Let the script prompt you

+Finally, if the script cannot figure out what you want to do, it will prompt you based on the current system environment (not possible if using the --skip option).

 ### Trust but Verify:

 storage-gen is non-destructive.
 It merely outputs a script that can (and must)